gaussic/keras-en-backup/sources/initializers.md

-These values are similar to values from a `RandomNormal` except that values more than two standard deviations from the mean are discarded and re-drawn.
+These values are similar to values from a `RandomNormal` except that values more than two standard deviations from the mean are discarded and redrawn.
 This is the recommended initializer for neural network weights and filters.

 __Arguments__